mochi-hpc/mochi-abt-io/README.md

 Additional details and performance analysis can be found in https://ieeexplore.ieee.org/document/8082139.

+## Design details: liburing engine

+The optional liburing engine requires compile-time support (activated with the `--enable-liburing` configure option) plus a runtime json configuration option to activate (`{"engine"="posix"}`).
+In this mode, operations supported by the liburing engine (presently just `abt_io_pread()` and `abt_io_pwrite()`) will bypass the tasklet delegation described in the posix engine design and instead submit an operation directly into liburing.
+A dedicated ULT in the abt-io pool blocks on `io_uring_wait_cqe()` to harvest completed operations and signal the eventual corresponding to each operation.

+This engine is identical to the posix engine in terms of functionality, but may offer performance advantages on some systems.

 ## Tracing

 If you enable tracing, either by setting the ` "trace_io":true,` in the json config, or by setting the environment variable `ABT_IO_TRACE_IO`, abt-io will log to stderr the i/o operations it is doing in Darshan "DXT format": for example